Elevation: 11,682 ft

 Northern Access to Mount McCaleb and Little Mac by Derek Percoski

-As a result of the southern access routes, I looked for an alternative access route for Mount McCaleb and Little Mac.
+As a result of the south access routes, I looked for an alternative access route for Mount McCaleb and Little Mac.
 I determined that an access route off of US-93 was on public land.
-The road leaves the highway just south of the turnoff for the Mackay Reservoir dam.
+The road leaves the highway just south of the turnoff for the Mackay Reservoir Dam.
 The gate is found at these GPS coordinates: 43.956052 N, -113.668124 W.

 I proceeded through the gate and was able to get to my intended starting point.
 Once upon a time, you could drive from my starting point up to 8,200 feet but the tracks had been deeply rutted and rerouted so many times that the Forest Service finally closed this steep route and installed a wide fence with a ‘No Vehicles’ sign at 7,000 feet.
 This is where my GPS ends.

-While not as popular as the route from the West Ridge Route from Little Mac/Mount McCaleb saddle, the east ridge is an enjoyable and challenging scramble.
-Approach from Lower Cedar Creek and climb the first major gully leading up to toward the east face.
-Climb this talus filled gully to the east ridge.
+While not as popular as the West Ridge Route from the Little Mac/Mount McCaleb saddle, the East Ridge is an enjoyable and challenging scramble.
+Approach from Lower Cedar Creek and climb the first major gully leading up to toward the East Face.
+Climb this talus-filled gully to the East Ridge.
 Follow the ridge toward the summit.
-The last 100 feet are quite steep and hovers between Class 3 and 4 in difficulty.
+The last 100 feet are quite steep and hovers between Class 3 and Class 4 in difficulty.

 West Ridge Route, Class 2 by Livingston Douglas

 From the flat area on the South Ridge of Little Mac (please consult the South Ridge Route for Little Mac for details on how to reach that point), traverse diagonally into the large gully separating Little Mac from Mount McCaleb.
-Now, as Tom Lopez says, “climb the north/south gully to the west ridge.”
+Now, as the book says, “climb the North/South gully to the West Ridge.”
 The gully climb is a combination of boulders, talus, and scree.
 It’s just a Class 2 slog up to the Little Mac/Mount McCaleb saddle at 10,660 feet.
 I descended this part of the route since I climbed the South Ridge of Little Mac and then descended its East Ridge to reach the aforementioned saddle.

 Point 11592 is not in the book.
 It is a satellite summit of Mount McCaleb and is not a ranked summit.
 But it is a challenging, short scramble from the summit of Mount McCaleb.